-\\If you have completed an introductory college biology course with lab, you may request that it be considered in lieu of Anatomy & Physiology.
-You must provide the syllabus from the course.
-You will also need to complete A&P II or Pathophysiology.
+\\If you have completed Anatomy & Physiology I, you may be able to substitute a higher level Biology class in lieu of A&P II.
+You must provide the syllabus from the course or you will be required to complete A&P II or Pathophysiology.